-Summer vacation is around the corner and I am sure most of the parents like me would be wondering how to keep children engaged in quality ways for their upcoming summer vacation.
+Summer vacation is around the corner.
+Most of the parents would be wondering how to keep children engaged in quality ways for their upcoming summer vacation.
 Some common questions in our minds would be – “How to keep children engaged during summer vacation?”, “What could be the best use of these holidays”?, “ What to choose and what not to for them?”, “How to keep them away from the screen (T.V/Mobile/Tabs) etc. and channelize their free time and energy into something qualitative, something meaningful?

 1.Leisure Time, Pleasure Time: (For children aged 5 or above)